Search Strategies Image

 • Purpose - the reason the information exists

 Step 2.
-Watch the short video that describes the CRAAP Test.
+Play the video below that describes the CRAAP Test.

 Step 3.
 Using the CRAAP Test, evaluate the resources you found using Google and a MeL database.
 Complete the assignment using the document from Step Two on the previous page